natanyamodi/brain-tumor-classification-and-detection/README.md

 | Meningioma Tumor  | 522    | 524       | 0.987     | 0.993  | 0.993  | 0.952        |
 | Pituitary Tumor   | 456    | 456       | 0.979     | 0.980  | 0.993  | 0.912        |

-**Download the best model weights**
-- You can go to runs/detect/train/weights/best.pt and download these weights.

 ## 🚀 Local Setup & Installation